|

 basis for connection.

-fail to enlighten.
+Words uttered fail to

 The symbols refer to

-mutually exclusive realms of
+mutually exclusive realms

-experience.
+of experience.

 The change which actually took place was in no way